steve-oconnor/steve-oconnor.github.io/case-studies/mind-website-redesign.md

     <h2><span class="highlight">What I learned</span></h2>

     <p>Even the most content-rich websites benefit from structural simplification — especially when users are emotionally overloaded.
 This project reinforced how crucial accessible interaction design is in the mental health space.
-It also reminded me that performance improvements often come from small, considered changes rather than big dramatic ones.</p>
+It also reminded me that performance improvements often come from small, considered changes rather than big dramatic ones.
+And that’s something I carry forward — a belief that considered design, grounded in accessibility and empathy, is often the most impactful.
+Especially when people are at their most vulnerable, clarity becomes a form of care.</p>

     <p>Since the redesign Mind has gone through a brand redevelopment with branding agency DesignStudio.
 They kept the logo but changed fonts, and developed the colour palette and messaging. <span class="visually-hidden">(opens in new tab) </span><a href="https://www.mind.org.uk/" target="_blank" rel="noopener noreferrer">Take a look at the site now</a>.</p>